 I initially made this image for myself to contain all of the information someone would need to start using a rosary.
 After I did that, I decided it would be cool to put it out there and share with others so I turned it into a full complete image.

 I am not a theologian, I'd rather people not think of this as "the 100% official definitive authoritative guide", it's more like you rolled into a village in medieval times and there's an artist there who made one of these.
 I consulted with a lot of people but, it's inevitable that people will have other takes on things so, just wanted to put that out there.

-Also, each one comes with a rosary and I'll throw in one of the kingfisher stickers you see on the back here.
+Also, each one comes with a rosary and I'll throw in two stickers randomly selected from the arsenal here (presumably one will be the kingfisher sticker you see on the back in the last photo).

 That's it!
 I've been working on this for a while so I'm excited to put it out there.
 I assure you they look very fresh.

 It's $65 plus 8 for shipping, I have to buy the frames and all the shipping supplies and the paper and ink is super expensive so, that's the story.
 If you're outside the US it's a little more.
 They make me ship these as first class packages (to be fair, they are first class materials) so it's like 30 to ship outside the US.